mt-hill/ffpl-backend/README.md

-## Code to the first project I built.
+## FlashFPL.
 Fantasy Premier League Notification App
 *This was the first project I made which I had no real idea what I was doing.
 Just started building (or hacking) something together to learn something new.
 The code is useful for probably nothing.
 The idea behind the app was useful and I may return to this in the future and make a cleaner version.
 More details an be found here https://flashfpl.com (APP is no longer active)*

 #### I self-taught and did everything myself for this.
 Backend, Frontend, Databases, API's and deploying to the cloud.